We figured it was time for an explanation.

 We develop software that has the ability to adapt and change easily.
 From different runtime environments to additional features and integrations, the code we produce is written with the intention of being easily scalable and adaptable.
 We work closely with our clients to give and receive feedback on our apps in development, paying close attention to both what they imagine and how we can implement the best solution possible.

 We have certain tools that we prefer when appropriate, but we don’t try to shoehorn clients’ needs into solutions we’ve used before.
-We prefer to focus on providing the best options and then adapting to clients’ needs and what will work in the real world.
+We prefer to focus on providing the best options and then adapting to the client's needs and what will work in the real world.

 So, there you have it - our obsession with the humble Cuttlefish, explained.
 Hopefully, you can learn something from our precious tentacled friends as well.